Introduction

 Next Steps

-- Learn about Image Generation with DALL-E
+- Learn about Image and Video Generation

 - Explore tidymodels Integration for ML pipelines